-E. Grantor has used and continues to use the Property for the purposes of generating and transmitting hydroelectric energy, managing and monitoring the flow of water over the existing waterways for consumptive and non-consumptive uses, and conducting various biological and land use studies mandated by the Federal Energy Regulatory Commission ("FERC"), and for other purposes as described more fully in Section III below (collectively, "Hydro Project Activities").
-Additionally, Grantor has used and continues to use the Property to erect, construct, reconstruct, replace, remove, operate, inspect, maintain and use facilities of the type hereinafter specified for the transformation, transmission and distribution of electric energy and for communication purposes (collectively "Electric Activities").
-As used herein, "Hydroelectric Facilities and associated Water Delivery Facilities" and "Electric Facilities" refers to those existing and future facilities, structures and improvements now or hereafter located on, above, or under the Property, that are associated with the Hydro Project Activities and/or the Electric Activities, as described more fully in Section III below.
+E. Grantor has used and continues to use the Property for the purposes of generating and transmitting hydroelectric energy, managing and monitoring the flow of water over the existing waterways for consumptive and non-consumptive uses, and conducting various biological and land use studies mandated by the Federal Energy Regulatory Commission ("FERC"), and for other purposes as described more fully in the Reservation of Rights described in Section III herein (collectively, "Hydro Project Activities").
+As used herein, "Hydroelectric Facilities and associated Water Delivery Facilities" refers to those existing and future facilities, structures and improvements now or hereafter located on, above, or under the Property, that are associated with the Hydro Project Activities, as described more fully in Section III below.

-F. Consistent with the terms of the Governing Documents, Grantor and Grantee acknowledge this conveyance, together with the conservation easement transaction being entered into by Grantee and Shasta Land Trust concurrently herewith, is being made in the public interest with the intent to ensure the permanent protection of the beneficial public values on the Property as identified in the LCP and the conservation easement being entered into while allowing the ongoing use of the Property by Grantor for Hydro Project Activities and Electric Activities, and acknowledging and honoring any existing third party uses.
+F. Consistent with the terms of the Governing Documents, Grantor and Grantee acknowledge this conveyance, together with the conservation easement transaction being entered into by Grantee and Shasta Land Trust concurrently herewith, is being made in the public interest with the intent to ensure the permanent protection of the beneficial public values on the Property, as identified in the LCP and the conservation easement being entered into while allowing the ongoing use of the Property by Grantor for its Hydro Project Activities, and acknowledging and honoring any existing third party uses.